aleshaleksey/fansys23/base-rules.md

 - Modifiers can come from conditions.
 - Modifiers can come from circumstances or equipment.
 - Modifiers can come from passive abilities.
+- Modifiers from templates and size ALWAYS stack with other modifiers.
 - Modifiers can NEVER come directly from active martial or supernatural (spells) abilities (although use of such abilities can induce conditions, which might provide penalties).

 ---